alphabetalambda/Sarengine2d/README.md

 ### What is this repository for? ###

-* The SAR engine is the opensorce engine for saris unbounded that you can use to make your own text story game
+* The SAR engine is the open source engine for saris unbounded that you can use to make your own text story game
 * VERY EARLY ALPHA
 ### How do I get set up? ###